jtallar/brownian-motion/README.md

 `./rule-multianalysis.sh rule_num fill_start fill_step repetitions`

 The script runs the simulation for each available fill percentage from `fill_start` to the highest `fill_start + K * fill_step` that is lower or equal than 100.
 Then, it runs `multipleAnalysis.py` with the output data directory.
 The plots can be found at directory `pics_ruleN`, where N is the rule number provided.
 Values corresponding to each plot can also be found at file `pics_ruleN/outN.txt`, being N the rule number both times.

-# Animation Tool
-Generates `simu.xyz` given a simulation file as input.
-If simulation file is named `data`, then:
-`python3 preprocessing.py < data`

-To view the animation, you must open `simu.xyz` with Ovito:
-`./bin/ovito simu.xyz`

-After configuring column mapping, to render particles as cubes, go to Visual elements -> Particles and in Particle display, select `Cube/Box` as Standard shape.

-## 2D Column Mapping
-If your simulation is a 2D file, configure the file column mapping as follows:
-   - Column 1 - Position - X
-   - Column 2 - Position - Y
-   - Column 3 - Radius
-   - Column 4 - Color - R
-   - Column 5 - Color - G
-   - Column 6 - Color - B

-## 3D Column Mapping
-If your simulation is a 3D file, configure the file column mapping as follows:
-   - Column 1 - Position - X
-   - Column 2 - Position - Y
-   - Column 3 - Position - Z
-   - Column 4 - Radius
-   - Column 5 - Color - R
-   - Column 6 - Color - G
-   - Column 7 - Color - B